The garden at Shaw's Corner

 Pretty, twisting lanes lead to Shaw’s Corner, the Edwardian villa that was home to George Bernard Shaw, the famous Irish playwright, for over 40 years.

 A stroll to the bottom of the garden reveals one of the most famous garden sheds - Shaw’s wonderful revolving Writing Hut.

+Shaw’s famous writing hut is tucked away at the bottom of the garden and would have had far views of the surrounding countryside.
 The wooden hut was mounted on a revolving mechanism so that as he worked, Shaw could follow the sun throughout the day.
 Tucked away behind trees, this is the place where many of his plays were written.